frebib/the-kuruma-sutra/5-pacific-standard.md

 If done correctly, the entering the bank cutscene should play as normal for this heist.
 While in the bank, follow the heists objectives as normal, with one exception: The hacker should collect all the money on their own.
 This is to help prevent losses later on, as you lose money any time someone holding a full money bag takes damage.

+#### Bank Interior

 > **Tip**: Crowd control can keep the meter high by making noise into their mic, or shooting near the hostages.

-Below is a quick summary of movements to speed up the bank interior sections:
+Below is a step by step summary of movements to speed up the bank interior sections:
 * Kill the security guards, then Demolitionist should place the first charge on the gate.
 * Crowd control should use this time to get initial control of the hostages.
 Special carbines are recommended for scaring them, due to rate of fire and low spread.
 * While the gates open, Hacker should be shooting the top right corner of the gate.
 The bullets will fling the gate open as soon as possible, giving you more time for the tricky bits!